kenichi-ando/quip-api-java/README.md

 ## Steps to use API

-1. Get a personal access token from [here](https://quip.com/api/personal-token)
+1. Get your personal access token from [here](https://quip.com/api/personal-token)
-2. Call QuipClient#setAccessToken to set the access token
+2. Call QuipClient#setAccessToken to set the access token you obtained above

 ## Code Example